apache/nuttx/configs/sam4e-ek/README.txt

 ^^^^^^^^^^^^^^

   By default, all of these configurations use UART0 for the NuttX serial console.
-UART0 corresponds to the DB-9 connector labelled "UART".
+UART0 corresponds to the DB-9 connector J17 labelled "DBGU".
   This is a male connector and will require a female-to-female, NUL modem cable to connect to a PC.

-  An alternate is USART1 which connects to the other DB-9 connector labeled "USART".
+  An alternate is USART1 which connects to the other DB-9 connector labelled "USART1".
 USART1 is not enabled by default unless specifically noted otherwise in the configuration description.
 A NUL modem cable must be used with the port as well.

-  NOTE:  One of the USART1 pins is shared with the audio CODEC.
-The audio CODEC cannot be used of USART1 is enabled.
+  NOTE:  To avoid any electrical conflict, the RS232 and RS485 transceiver are isolated from the receiving line PA21.

+  - Chose RS485 channel: Close 1-2 pins on JP11 and set PA23 to high level
+  - Chose RS232 channel: Close 2-3 pins on JP11 and set PA23 to low level

   By default serial console is configured for 115000, 8-bit, 1 stop bit, and no parity.